 A Guide to Behavioural Addictions

-Addiction isn’t immediately recognisable as something that can overwhelm and possibly be extremely toxic; it is sometimes a small coping mechanism that provides minor relief.
-The early signs could help you get help before you ‘need’ help, giving you a chance to understand your healing process and develop healthy coping mechanisms and alternative cues.
+Addiction isn’t immediately recognisable as something that can overwhelm and possibly become extremely toxic; it is sometimes a small coping mechanism that provides minor relief.
+Understanding the signs and symptoms of various addictive behaviours will help you to seek treatment for yourself or someone you love.

 What is a Behavioural (Process) Addiction?